iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Batch Normalization (BN) is a key process that adjusts a batch of data to have a mean of zero and a standard deviation of one, using two trainable parameters.
 In the convex equivalent, we replace $$\pmb{D}_i \pmb{X}$$ with $$\pmb{U}_i$$.
 This $$\pmb{U}_i$$ is the first matrix in the Singular Value Decomposition (SVD) of $$\pmb{D}_i \pmb{X} = \pmb{U}_i \pmb{\Sigma}_i \pmb{V}_i$$ <d-cite key="ergenDemystifyingBatchNormalization2021"></d-cite>.
 If the output is a vector, rather than a scalar, the regularization changes to require a nuclear norm in the convex equivalent <d-cite key="sahinerVectoroutputReLUNeural2020"></d-cite>.
 Three-layer networks also have a convex equivalent using all possible combinations of two activation matrices.
 Moreover, parallel networks are also linked to a convex problem <d-cite key="wangParallelDeepNeural2022"></d-cite>.
 Lastly, in Wasserstein Generative Adversarial Network (WGAN) problems, the adversarial games played by two-layer discriminators are identified as instances of convex-concave games <d-cite key="sahinerHiddenConvexityWasserstein2021"></d-cite>.

-## Can We Forget the Non-Convex Problem?
+## III.
+Can We Forget the Non-Convex Problem?

 ### Solving the convex problem efficiently is hard